k-vswitch/k-vswitch/README.md

 # k-vswitch

-k-vswitch is an easy-to-operate and high performance Kubernetes networking plugin based on [Open vSwitch](https://www.openvswitch.org/).
+k-vswitch is an easy-to-operate, high performance and secure Kubernetes networking plugin based on [Open vSwitch](https://www.openvswitch.org/).

 **WARNING**: k-vswitch is in active development and is not advised for production environments.
 There will be a production-ready release in the future.